Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Munk boundary layers

 is not of the same nature depending on the part of the boundary to be considered: at the North and at the South, the transport term is tangential to the boundary and therefore is not expected to be singular even in boundary layers.

 Introducing boundary layer terms to restore the boundary conditions, we will find typically

 on the lateral boundaries, and

 on the horizontal boundaries.
-This implies in particular that western and eastern boundary layers should be of size $\nu^{1/3}$ while northern and southern boundary layers should be much larger, of size $\nu^{1/4}$.
-Of course there are superposition zones, which have to be described rather precisely if we want to get an accurate approximation.
+This implies in particular that western and eastern boundary layers should be of size $\viscosite^{1/3}$ while northern and southern boundary layers should be much larger, of size $\viscosite^{1/4}$.
+Of course there are superposition zones, which have to be described rather precisely if we want to get an accurate approximation, { and prove a rigorous convergence result.}

-Of course this is the first step towards the understanding of more complex geometries.
-Additional difficulties will be discussed the next section.
+This is actually the first step towards the understanding of more complex geometries.
+Additional difficulties will be discussed in the next section.